 In addition to caching and code optimization, WP Rocket tends to act on image files hosted on your website.

-Learning more about how WP Rocket optimizes images on your website is important.
+Learning more about how WP Rocket optimizes images on your website is essential.
 While the plugin does work to improve perceived image loading and performance, it has limitations.

 First, WP Rocket does not act on images hosted on third-party websites and does poorly on image compression.
-You must pair WP Rocket with an image optimization plugin like Imagify, Smush.it, or EWWW to completely optimize your WordPress images.
+You must pair WP Rocket with an image optimization plugin like Imagify, Smush.it, or EWWW to optimize your WordPress images completely.

 WP Rocket replaces YouTube thumbnails with image previews, so WordPress won’t load the embedded video until a user clicks on the preview image.